DataBassGit/AgentForge/README.md

 [![Homepage](https://img.shields.io/badge/Homepage-agentforge.net-green?style=plastic&logo=google-chrome)](https://agentforge.net/)

 ![AgentForge Logo](./docs/Images/AF-Banner.jpg)
-# AgentForge 0.2.X
+# AgentForge 0.3.X
 **AgentForge** is a low-code framework tailored for the rapid development, testing, and iteration of AI-powered autonomous agents and Cognitive Architectures.
-Compatible with a range of LLM models — currently supporting OpenAI, Google's Gemini, Anthropic's Claude, and Oobabooga (local) — it offers the flexibility to run different models for different agents based on your specific needs.
+Compatible with a range of LLM models — currently supporting OpenAI, Google's Gemini, Anthropic's Claude, and Ollama or LMStudio for local LLMs — it offers the flexibility to run different models for different agents based on your specific needs.

 Whether you're a newbie looking for a user-friendly entry point or a seasoned developer aiming to build complex cognitive architectures, this framework has you covered.